socomsystems/documentation/admin_manual/configuration_server/bruteforce_configuration.rst

 If you are behind a reverse proxy or load balancer it is important you make sure it is setup properly.
 Especially the **trusted_proxies** and **forwarded_for_headers** `config.php` variables need to be set correctly.
-Otherwise it can happen that Nextcloud actually starts throttling all traffic coming from the reverse proxy or load balancer.
+Otherwise it can happen that cyfrSpaces actually starts throttling all traffic coming from the reverse proxy or load balancer.
 For more information see :doc:`reverse_proxy_configuration`.